Simple PricingAnnual subscriptions. No royalties.

 Do I need a Mac to test my games on my iOS device and publish them to the App Store?

 Yes, a Mac is required to perform both of those tasks.

 Do my games stop working if I let my Stencyl subscription expire?

 Your games will continue to work after your susbcription expires.
-Bear in mind that Apple and Google may remove games if you withdraw from their Developer Programs.
+However, Apple and Google may remove games if you withdraw from their Developer Programs.

 Can I upgrade from Indie to Studio?

-Yes, at any time, you can upgrade to Studio.
+Yes, in most cases, you can upgrade to Studio.
 Visit our Upgrades page for further details.

 What support is offered with my subscription?

 No support contract is included, but informal support is offered through a discussion board that is only visible to customers, developers and a group of veterans.